PyConTH/www/site/pages/schedule-list-table.rst

    * - 09:10
      - Attack of Pythons : Gotchas and Landmines in Python
-     - Alternative way for build async server
+     - :intermediate-thai:`Alternative way for build async server`_
-     - Your mother was a hamster and your father smelt of elderberries / Break
+     - :break:`Your mother was a hamster and your father smelt of elderberries / Break`

    * - 09:40
      - Fish Slapping Dance / Break